sage-code/eve/manual/structure.md

 **properties**

 * main module is independent, can not be imported in other modules or suites;
-* main module can receive values for system variables using a configuration file;
+* main module can receive values for constants using a configuration file;
 * main module do not have public methods and do not have output variables;

 ## Library